slmzig/scala_essential/src/main/scala/docs/basics/CallBYNameCallByValue.md

 def test(a: Int) = a * a
 ```

-call by value
+call by name
 - To make an argument called by-name, we simply prepend => (rocket symbol) to its type
 - argument evaluates only inside function
 - argument evaluates
+- tricks with it and usage

 ```scala
 def test(a: => Int) = a * a